ulfschneider/ulf.website/content/posts/2020-07-21-how-we-read.md

 https://twitter.com/typographica/status/268091875746009088

 "[How we read](https://alistapart.com/article/how-we-read/)" is about reading typography in general, with excursions to reading on computers.
-And Jason´s short text invites the reader. *I wanted to read it.*
+And Jason's short text invites the reader. _I wanted to read it._

 Did you know, for example, upper parts of characters convey more information than their lower parts?